IndiraPV/Demystifying-ML/README.md

 __Interpretation:__ The result corresponds to the high correlation of the hour and temperature variable with the bicycle sharing count in the feature correlation matrix.

+## Conclusion
+This is a work in progress, the outstanding items are :

+*ETL module where:
+	1. Add geography information to the dataset.
+	2. I have rewritten the temperature normalization in Fahrenheit instead of the current 	  	Centigrade scale.

+* Deployed and functioning website

+* Heat Maps by region using Leaflet.js

+* Use TensorFlow regression models and compare their score.

+# I WILL BE BACK FOR THE JULY 2020 DEMO DAY!!